 In March 2016, the Company commenced a bridge offering of up to an aggregate of \$2,500,000 of convertible promissory notes.
-As at December 31, 2016, the Company issued to various investors notes in the aggregate face value of \$2,230,000 (the "Bridge Notes").
+Up to March 31, 2017, the Company issued to various investors notes ("Bridge Notes") in the aggregate face value of \$2,455,000 (December 31, 2016) - \$2,230,000).
 The Bridge Notes have a maturity date of 12 months and carry an annual interest rate of 10%.
-Interest expense of \$196,650 for the year ended December 31, 2016 is included in general and administrative expenses (2015: \$32,837).
-In addition, interest accrual of \$100,426 is included in accrued liabilities as at December 31, 2016 (2015:\$nil).
-The Bridge Notes principal is paid in cash and all outstanding accrued interest is converted into common stock based on the average of the lowest 3 trading days volume weighted average price over the last 10 trading days plus an embedded warrant at maturity.
-All the outstanding principal and accrued interest shall convert into units/securities upon the consummation of a qualified financing, based upon the lesser of: (i) \$1.65 per units/securities and (ii) the quotient obtained by dividing (x) the balance on the Forced Conversion date multiplied by 1.20 by (y) the actual price per unit/security in the qualified financing.

-Upon the maturity date of the notes, the Company will also issue warrants exercisable into a number of shares of the Company securities equal to (i) in the case of a qualified financing, the number of shares issued upon conversion of the note and (ii) in all other cases, the number of shares of the Company's common stock equal to the quotient obtained by dividing the outstanding balance by 2.00.
+The Bridge Notes principal and all outstanding accrued interest may be converted into common stock based on the average of the lowest 3 trading days volume weighted average price over the last 10 trading days plus an embedded warrant at maturity.
+However, all the outstanding principal and accrued interest would convert into units/securities upon the consummation of a qualified financing, based upon the lesser of: (i) \$1.65 per units/securities and (ii) the quotient obtained by dividing (x) the balance on the Forced Conversion date multiplied by 1.20 by (y) the actual price per unit/security in the qualified financing.
+Upon the maturity date of the notes, the Company also has an obligation to issue warrants exercisable into a number of shares of the Company securities equal to (i) in the case of a qualified financing, the number of shares issued upon conversion of the note and (ii) in all other cases, the number of shares of the Company's common stock equal to the quotient obtained by dividing the outstanding balance by 2.00.